nielstron/pyblnet/README.md

 # PyBLNET - a very basic python BL-NET bridge
 A package that connects to the BL-NET that is connected itself to a UVR1611 device by Technische Alternative.
-It is able to read digital and analog values as well as to set switches to ON/OFF/AUTO
+It is able to read digital and analog values as well as to set switches to ON/OFF/AUTO.

+Documentation on the modules and their methods can be found with the methods and modules themselves.

+### Usage

 ```python
 ip = '192.168.178.10'